jrpespinas/nvim/README.md

-# nvim
+Neovim
+===

-Neovim configurations and plugins included
+Neovim configurations and plugins included that works only on Ubuntu